ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vcenter.hidden.md

 ![Provisioning vCenter into a bare metal server](images/solution63-ryo-vmware-on-vpc-hidden/Self-Managed-Simple-20210813v1-VPC-vcenter.svg "Provisioning vCenter into a bare metal server"){: caption="Figure 1.
 Provisioning vCenter into a bare metal server" caption-side="bottom"}

-1. Provision VLAN NIC for vCenter
-2. Add Port Group for VLAN 100 for Standard switch
-3. Deploy vCenter appliance
-4. Create a new Datacenter and create a Cluster
-5. Create new Distributed Switch (vDS)
-6. Create the vMotion Kernel Interfaces
-7. Migrate Management / VMK interfaces
-8. Delete vSwitch0

 ## Before you begin
 {: #vpc-bm-vmware-vcenter-prereqs}